cgalab/roofer/README.md

 # roofer

-roofer computes the minimum-volume or maximum-volume roof over a given simple polygon.
+roofer computes the minimum-volume and maximum-volume roof over a given simple polygon.

 # Algorithm